 A famous island, situated within the Indian Ocean, a trip to Madagascar will make you come close to lush natural landscapes, diverse animal life and a rich cultural heritage.
-Although it is estimated that the majority (above 90%) of Madagascar's forests have been eradicated, travelers can still take excursions ...
+Although it is estimated that the majority (above 90%) of Madagascar's forests have been eradicated, travelers can still take excursions through the forests that remain and maybe ...

 “To summarize, my cycling trip to Madagascar proved to be an extremely enjoyable experience.
 Great wildlife,exhilarating cycling,competent and enthusiastic tour leader and excellent Hotels.Even the weather in November was brilliant.”